 Differenced Modes and VLBI Data

 Differenced data and VLBI data may also be exchanged in a Tracking Data Message.
-Differenced data can include differenced Doppler and differenced range (see references [E3] and [E4]).
+Differenced data may include differenced Doppler and differenced range (see references [E3] and [E4]).

 The setting of the ‘MODE’ keyword shall be ‘SINGLE_DIFF’.